OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 If custom-steps require specific tooling, you are able to set the desired container on the deployment step - the Kubernetes Agent honours this setting as per other worker types.

-## How Kubernetes Worker Automatically Scales
-The Kubernetes agent creates a new Pod for each requested operation - with each pod requesting a given amount of cpu/memory (as defined in your `values.yaml` file).
-Once the requested resources reaches a threshold, the cluster will provision new nodes via [Cluster Autoscaling](https://kubernetes.io/docs/concepts/cluster-administration/cluster-autoscaling/) ensuring all pods in the cluster to continue to receive required resources.

-If finer grained control of auto-scaling is required tooling such as [Kubernetes Event-driven Autoscaling](https://keda.sh/) is available.

 ## Customizations
 The behavior of the Kubernetes Worker can be modified through [Helm chart](https://github.com/OctopusDeploy/helm-charts/tree/main/charts/kubernetes-agent) `values`.